 As compared to 1955 today, the world produces all the garden tools it used to produce, many garden tools it did not produce then, more food than it did, more of everything than ever plus, it produces things that no one had ever heard of in 1955.
 That would include the low-end but amazingly sophisticated computer I am using to type and to disseminate this essay.
 Incidentally, there were television sets in 1955.
 Everything about them was awful and they were more expensive than the sets we have now.
 (That’s by any measure you want to use.)

-Remains the genuinely important question of what industries are going to be in what countries.
+There remains the genuinely important question of what industries are going to be in what countries.
 That’s an important issue because acts of production are not born equal: Making concrete, or steel, generates less in earnings, including wages, than producing software.

 The short-cuts to this important issue are these: